benkaylor/Getting-and-Cleaning-Data-Project/README.md

 ## Output of the Analyis

-Output of the tiday dataset can be found in **uci-tidy-dataset.txt** Or in environment as `View(data)` and `View(data.tidy)`
+Output of the tidy dataset can be found in **uci-tidy-dataset.txt**

+Or in environment as `View(data)` and `View(data.tidy)`

+## Details About Data Cleaning and Raw Data

+View the CodeBook.md for additional details about how **run_analysis.R** cleans the data.

+As well as information about how the raw data that was used was collected.